dmfs/gver/README.md

                 where("issue") { isIssue { labeled "bug" } }
             }
         }
-        otherwise patch // every other change always results in a new patch version }
+        are patch otherwise // every other change always results in a new patch version }
     preReleases {
         // pre-release on the main branch are versioned like a.b.c-beta.x